danhzhu/tools_project/README.md

   so we randomly mark 50 at onece.
 - *Squirrel ID List* <br />
   - A view that lists all squirrel sightings with links to edit and add sightings.
+  - A button linked to add page
+  - A button linked to stats page
   - Located at: ```/sightings```
 - *Squirrel Details* <br />
   - A view to update a particular sighting by the unique squirrel id